Sunf3r/WALLMOD/README.md

 3. Each command and each event runs in a separate process (DENO).
 4. They communicate with each other via http requests.
 5. No thread retains cache.
 When necessary, it will ask DBCacher.
-6. DBCacher stores the entire application cache and interacts with the database (PostgreSQL / Prisma).
+6. DBCacher stores the entire application cache and interacts with the database (PostgreSQL/Prisma).
 7. This way, each structure can be completely restarted without affecting the others.

 # 🤔 How to install?